jaijindal/heart-disease-predictor/README.md

 Using our ML Function through our Streamlit interface, users can:

-1)Check for risk of heart diseases based on lifestyle practices 2)Look for recommendations to improve their overall health 3)Understand the major factors affecting their health and consult their doctors before it is too late.
+1) Check for risk of heart diseases based on lifestyle practices
+2) Look for recommendations to improve their overall health
+3) Understand the major factors affecting their health and consult their doctors before it is too late.

 ## Conclusion
 Increase risk of Heart Diseases if:

-1)High Cholesterol levels
+1) High Cholesterol levels
-2)High Blood Pressure
+2) High Blood Pressure
-3)Smoked more than 100 cigarettes in your life
+3) Smoked more than 100 cigarettes in your life
-4)Older age
+4) Older age
-5)Worsening Physical Health and Mental Health
+5) Worsening Physical Health and Mental Health
-6)No Physical Exercise
+6) No Physical Exercise

 Factors such as number of fruits and vegetables eaten in a day, health insurance , and medical cost did not significantly affect the risk of heart diseases as compared to independent variables mentioned above .

 ## What did we learn from this project?

-Use of Streamlit for deploying webapp and incorporating a beautiful interface for our ML model pickled using joblib Use of methods such as predict and predict_proba in logistic regression Exploring Sklearn modules such as Pipeline , Standard scaler for scaling and further exploration of seaborn as a tool for visualization
+1) Use of Streamlit for deploying webapp and incorporating a beautiful interface for our ML model pickled using joblib
+2) Use of methods such as predict and predict_proba in logistic regression
+3) Exploring Sklearn modules such as Pipeline , Standard scaler for scaling and further exploration of seaborn as a tool for visualization
-Collaborating using GitHub
+4) Collaborating using GitHub
-Cleaning and Curating datasets and binary and multiclass classification
+5) Cleaning and Curating datasets and binary and multiclass classification

 ## References